Crew Training Onboard a P-8A Poseidon

-A b-roll video of Sailors assigned to Patrol Squadron (VP) 46, the ‘Grey Knights,’ conducting Naval Air Training Operations Standardization (NATOPS) training and drills inside a P-8A Poseidon flying off the coast of Iceland, May 12, 2025.
-VP-46 and VP-69 are on a joint deployment in the U.S. 6th Fleet area of operation to support warfighting effectiveness, lethality and readiness of U.S. Naval Forces Europe-Africa, and defend U.S., Allied and partner interests in the region.
-(U.S. Navy video by Mass Communication Specialist 2nd Class Jacquelin Frost)
+Lt. j.g.
+Clark Brill, a naval flight officer assigned to the ’Grey Knights’ of Patrol Squadron (VP) 46, checks sonobuoy launchers on a P-8A Poseidon at Keflavík Air Base, Iceland, May 12, 2025.
+VP-46 and VP-69 are on a joint deployment in the U.S. 6th Fleet area of operations to support warfighting effectiveness, lethality and readiness of U.S. Naval Forces Europe-Africa, and defend U.S., Allied and partner interests in the region.
+(U.S. Navy photo by Mass Communication Specialist 2nd Class Jacquelin Frost)

 |Date Taken: